abendigo/abendigo.github.io/_posts/2019-07-18-sapper-graphql-subscriptions.markdown

 I wanted to try GraphQL subscriptions.

 Great, technologies decided.
-Lets just google for a tutorial, or sample app, and get started.
+Lets just google for a tutorial, or sample app, and get started!

 And I ran into my first roadblock.
 I found a [tweet][tweet] from [Rich Harris][rich], the mastermind behind Svelte and Sapper, mentioning [express-graphql][express-graphql].
-I found a [blog post][blog] from [Hasura][hasura] mentioning [svelte-apollo][svelte-apollo].
+I also found a [blog post][blog] from [Hasura][hasura] mentioning [svelte-apollo][svelte-apollo].
 But nothing doing the exact combo that I am looking for.

-Ok, lets get started.
+Ok, doing things the hard way.
+Lets get started.
 The final code will be available on [github here][github].

 First, I followed the instructions on the [Sapper][sapper] website